La Cueva as seen from the road, with the Organ Mou...

 This group of rock formations is the some of the closest climbing for the Las Cruces climber.
 The majority of climbs here are trad climbs but a handful of sport routes can be found.
 Rock quality is often quite poor, as are some of the old fixed anchors.

-There is a $3/day parking fee, or you can get a years pass for $20.
+There is a $5/day parking fee, or you can get a year's pass for $25.

-From Las Cruces, turn east onto University Ave which turns into Dripping Springs Rd.
-Follow this rd into the recreation area and turn left into La Cueva Picnic area.
-Check the park for hours.
+From Las Cruces, go east on University Avenue which turns into Dripping Springs Road.
+Follow this road into the recreation area and turn left into La Cueva Picnic area.
+Summer hours are from 8 am to 7 pm, winter hours from 8 am to 5 pm.
+You are expected to actually exit the gate by these times.
+Details are available on BLM website.

 This top-rope climb is located on the shady north side of Cueva, near the eastern end of the formation.
 It climbs up a broad black water-streak.The 2-bolt anchor is located on a broad ledge which can be reached by climbing up one of the crack systems just to the right, or by scrambling up the low-angle slab further to the east to gain the ledge system.
 The climb consists of thin face climbing on crimpers and tiny finger pockets.
 The crux is located 15ft off the ground, but the entire climb is pr...[more]Browse More Classics in NM